cmriat/l0/README.md

 ## ⚠️ Known Issues

 * If you encounter Out of Memory (OOM) errors during SGLang server capture CUDA graph, you could try to launch ray cluster first and then submit your training script.
-You can refer to multinode training section.
+You can refer to the multi-node training section.
 It also works for single node training.

 ## 🙏 Acknowledgments